julianopiccoli/3dDCTVideoEncoding/README.md

 require any additional hardware to run, but takes a lot of time to encode/decode videos, althought it can use all available CPU cores.
 The
 C implementation uses OpenCL to accelerate the DCT algorithm by orders of magnitude, but it requires a GPU to run.

 To build the C code, you will need the GNU C Compiler and Make utility.
-Open the file Default/makefile and change the variables RM and EXECUTABLENAME to suit your operating system.
-The variable OPENCL_LIBRARY should also be changed to point to the location of the OpenCL dynamic load library (in Windows it is usually located in C:\Windows\System32\OpenCL.dll).
+Open the file Default/makefile and change the variables RM and EXECUTABLENAME to suit your operating system and toolchain.
+The variable OPENCL_LIBRARY should also be changed to point to the location of the OpenCL dynamic load library (on Windows it is usually located at C:\Windows\System32\OpenCL.dll).
 It is also necessary to obtain the OpenCL headers, which can be cloned from https://github.com/KhronosGroup/OpenCL-Headers.
 The path to these headers must be set in the OPENCL_HEADERS_PATH variable inside the makefile.

-You can also use the OpenCL version of the codec with integrated Intel GPUs that support the OpenCL technology, but you will probably need to lower the DCT_BLOCK_WIDTH, DCT_BLOCK_HEIGHT or DCT_BLOCK_DEPTH values declared in files codec.h and 3dDCT.cl (changing any of them to 4 is a good option).
+You can also use the OpenCL version of the codec with integrated Intel GPUs that support the OpenCL technology, but you will probably need to lower the DCT_BLOCK_WIDTH, DCT_BLOCK_HEIGHT or DCT_BLOCK_DEPTH values declared at files codec.h and 3dDCT.cl (changing any of them to 4 is a good option).

 To try the codec, the following steps must be executed: